UnnamedNetwork/UNWDS/README.md

 A open-source server software for Minecraft: Bedrock Edition.
 UNWDS is a fork of [PocketMine-MP](https://github.com/pmmp/PocketMine-MP).

+## The development for UNWDS is discontinued.
+Thank you for supporting us all the time!
++ UNWDS now will archived at the version v3.0.4 (stable).
+The reason that make me discontinue this project is I don't have time to maintain this project.
++ But that's not the end.
+We will come back soon and bringing some new project!
+Stay tuned!

 ## Documentation
 - [Documentation](DOCUMENT.md)
 - [How to install](INSTALL.md)